tmaasen/nutritional-psychiatry-database/docs/ai-methodology.md

-# AI Methodology for Nutritional Psychiatry Dataset Enrichment
+# AI Methodology for Nutritional Psychiatry Database Enrichment

 ## 1. Introduction

-This document outlines the artificial intelligence methodology used to enrich the Nutritional Psychiatry Dataset.
+This document outlines the artificial intelligence methodology used to enrich the Nutritional Psychiatry Database.
 The AI enrichment process addresses key data gaps in traditional food databases by predicting brain-specific nutrients, bioactive compounds, and mental health impacts based on scientific literature and established nutritional principles.

 ## 2. AI Enrichment Purpose and Rationale